shubhwip/udacity-iam-course/udacity-01-go-auth-example/README.md

     - Non Admin User : `username:user, password:user`

 ## Frontend
-- Backend is written in react programming language
+- Frontend is written in react programming language
 - There are different views defined for login, register and allUsers screen.

 ## Run